Australian Capital Territory Consolidated Acts

 (4) A notice must contain—

-(b) a statement to the effect that the licensee may, within the period that is specified in the notice (of not less than 14 days after the date the notice is given), give to the registrar written particulars of the facts and circumstances relied on by the licensee to show that the licence should not be cancelled.
+(b) a statement to the effect that the licensee may, within the period that is specified in the notice (of not less than 14 days after the date the notice is given), give to the commissioner written particulars of the facts and circumstances relied on by the licensee to show that the licence should not be cancelled.

 (7) Cancellation of a licence takes effect at the end of the day when notice of the cancellation is given to the licensee under section 54R.